 What is #magicjudges-rules?

 The Magic Judges Internet Relay Chat (IRC) channel #magicjudges-rules is focused towards rules questions.
-Players, Tournament Organisers, and Judges who are unsure of Magic: The Gathering rules questions can ask in #magicjudges-rules without fear, and in the knowledge that they will be served by judges with the right answers, backed up with reasoning and rules quotes if needs be.
+Players, Tournament Organisers, and Judges who are unsure of Magic: The Gathering rules and policy questions can ask in #magicjudges-rules without fear, and in the knowledge that they will be served by judges with the right answers, backed up with reasoning and rules quotes if needs be.

 What’s a channel Operator?

 The channel operators are a group of regulars who are empowered to remove trolls and spammers from the channel, and otherwise work to keep the conversation on topic.
 We are not currently in need of more channel operators.
 The operators generally will not display their op status unless it is actively needed in order to solve a problem.

 When joining the channel, it’s a good idea to wait a few seconds to see if there is already a discussion in progress.
 If there is, we recommend waiting until the previous question has been answered.
 If nobody is talking, please go ahead and ask your question!
 There are almost always volunteers available to answer and there is no need to ask first if anyone is awake.
 However, sometimes it may take up to a couple of minutes for someone to answer your question, so please be patient!

 I have a question about a card that’s going to be in the next set, is it okay to ask?

 Before the release of a new set many people want to ask questions about cards that have not been released yet.
 We can’t answer questions about unofficially leaked cards.
 Official previews (listed on the Wizards of the Coast website) are fine.

 We also won’t answer questions about new mechanics until the rules have been officially released, due to the likelihood that these rules may change.
 Everything will be explained in the Release Notes, which are released prior to prereleases for the set.